Obituary-Dev/CRUDAuthenticationBlog/README.md

 - php artisan ui vue --auth
 - php artisan make:migration MigrationName
 - php artisan migrate
+- php artisan storage:link **to create public/storage folder and link it to storage/public to make it accessible to the browser**
 # Tips

 - Configure providers for laravel collective in config/app.php: